Unyime Idem: Early life and education

+Idem is a fellow of several professional bodies including Chartered Institute of Management and Public Diplomacy of Nigeria, Chartered Institute of Leadership and Chartered Institute of Economists of Nigeria.

 Political career

 Idem's political career started in the year 2000 when he was first elected Peoples’ Democratic Party, PDP official in his ward 8 as assistant secretary.
 In the same year, he was appointed Special Adviser Projects to Ukanafun local council chairman.
 In 2011, he was appointed into Godswill/Nsima Ekere governorship campaign organisation on the platform of PDP.
 At the expiration of the tenure of Governor Godswill Akpabio and his deputy Nsima Ekere in 2015, Emmanuel Udom emerged the candidate of the PDP for the 2015 governorship election in Akwa Ibom state, thus forming Udom/Moses Divine Mandate Campaign Organisation.
 Idem was a member of the campaign organisation.
 He was a delegate to PDP primaries in 2015.

-It must be noted that Unyime Idem’s career path seems to have been inspired by vision combined with determination to make a difference.
-The innate desire and passion to impact lives, render services, create employment and wealth prompted him to venture into business with a paltry sum of N45,000 and two staffers, the outcome of which gave birth to Idems Group of Companies, a service delivery Conglomerate with special interests in telecommunications, building and construction, real estate, banking, and distribution services.

-Election to Federal House of Representatives
+Election to the House of Representatives

-Following his business success in telecommunication, finance and agriculture and his growing popularity and influence, the constituents of Oruk Anam/Ukanafun federal constituency urged him to run for the seat in the Nigeria federal house of representatives.
+Following his business success in telecommunication, finance and agriculture and his growing popularity and influence, the constituents of Oruk Anam/Ukanafun federal constituency urged him to run for the seat in the House of Representatives.
 In 2018, he contested for the PDP ticket in the primary election of the party beating three other candidates to emerge PDP flag bearer.
 In the 23 February 2019 general election he defeated his main challenger Rt.
 Hon.
 Emmanuel Ukoette of the All Progressives Congress, APC an incumbent who was running for a return ticket to the green chamber for a third term.
 Emmanuel Ukoette challenged the election of Idem at the national assembly election petition tribunal alleging wide range of electoral irregularities including over voting.
 The tribunal dismissed the petition for lack of credible evidence and affirmed the election of Idem.
-In May 2022, Idem was nominated for second term as PDPD Candidate for Ukanafun/Oruk Anam Federal Constituency Race.
+In May 2022, Idem was nominated for second term as PDP candidate for Ukanafun/Oruk Anam Federal Constituency race.